 8. Pour the agar water into the hemp milk and blend for 20 seconds to incorporate.

-9. Pour the freshly made hemp milk into your Luvele glass yogurt making jar.
+9. Pour hemp & agar milk into your Luvele glass yogurt making jar.

 11. Put the lid firmly on the glass yogurt jar and place into your yogurt maker.

 12. Pour water slowly into the base.
 (The water must not be filled over the ‘tall line’ indicated on the inside wall of the maker).
 Then place the cover lid on top.

 13. Use the digital control panel to set the temperature to 38 C, the time to 12 hours and then press ‘confirm’ to begin incubation.